Research and Teaching Interests

 Sean Johnson-Bice, PhD (in progress) Influence of seasonal subsidies on Arctic foxes in northeastern Manitoba.
 University of Manitoba.

 P Kasey Ryan, PhD (in progress) Space use of beluga whales.
 University of Manitoba (co-supervised with C Watt).

-Chloe Warret Rodrigues, PhD (in progress) Interactions between red foxes and Arctic foxes on the southern Arctic tundra.
+Chloe Warret Rodrigues, PhD (2022) Use of space and resources by red foxes and Arctic foxes in a coastal tundra transitional ecosystem.
 University of Manitoba.

 Jessica Lang, MSc (2019) Red foxes engineer the boreal forest: impacts of denning on vegetation near the Arctic treeline.
 University of Manitoba (co-supervised with J Markham).

 Kyle Ritchie, MSc (2018) Ringed seal trends in abundance inferred from genetics.
 University of Manitoba (co-supervised with S Petersen).

 Christa (Szumski) Burstahler, PhD (2018) Variation in facultative diet specialization of Canada lynx.
 University of Manitoba (co-supervised with D Murray).